Zelda Ocarina Songs and Letter Notes

 Zelda melody searches are rarely looking for one random game tune.
 Most players want a recognizable cluster: the calm Ocarina of Time melodies, a few stronger performance themes, and a page that keeps those songs readable without depending on scattered tab screenshots.

-This guide gathers the Zelda pages already on the site into one practical route, so visitors can compare the main melodies, keep the fingering chart visible, and stay inside the same public song workflow from one theme to the next.
+This guide gathers the Zelda pages already on the site into one practical route, so visitors can compare the main melodies, keep the fingering chart visible, and move from one theme to the next without relearning the interface each time.

 Featured Songs